 It is important that blood samples to test lithium levels are taken at least 12 hours after you had your last dose of lithium.
 If blood is taken before this time, the lithium level won't have settled down in your blood since the last dose.

 Signs that your lithium levels are too high

 Having high levels of lithium in your blood can be harmful.
 This is best avoided by taking the right dose, keeping a steady fluid and salt intake and having regular blood tests.
-It is also helpful for you and your family to know the signs of high lithium levels listed below so that you can respond quickly and seek immediate medical attention.
+It is also helpful for you and your family to know the signs of high lithium levels (listed below) so that you can respond quickly and seek immediate medical attention.

-|See a doctor urgently if you have any of the following signs|
+|See a doctor or call 111 urgently if you have any of the following signs of high lithium levels:|

 A small number of people may not have any symptoms of toxicity when the level of lithium in their blood is too high.

-Before you start lithium and while you are taking it, you will have your weight measured and may be sent for tests to monitor your kidney and thyroid function and an ECG test to assess your heart rate.
+Before you start lithium, and while you are taking it, you will have your weight measured.
+You may be sent for tests to monitor your kidney and thyroid function and for an ECG test to assess your heart rate.